SCPC Resources & Guides

 Start your search in the Manuscript Collections.
 The SCPC has thousands of these, all shown in The Full List of All Collections.
 They are referenced as DG (Document Group), or CDG (Collected Document Group).
-The CDGs also have an A or B suffix to designate whether the origin of those records is the United States (A), or abroad (B).
+The CDGs also have an A or B or C suffix to designate whether the origin of those records is the United States (A), or abroad (B), or multiple locations (C).
 Click here for a fuller explanation of manuscript designations.
-The Full List of All Collections is an alphabetized listing of every collection in the archive.
 The List of Major Collections shows the major document groups (DGs) for which the SCPC is the official repository.
-Where materials have been digitized, links are provided on both lists.
-The Peace Collection also has an extensive list of Subject Files.
-These files include topics, people, and themes that can result in new or unexpected research leads when utilized.
+Where materials have been digitized, links are provided on all lists.
+The Peace Collection also has an extensive collection of Subject Files, which include topics, people, and themes that can result in new or unexpected research leads when utilized.

 - Full List of All Collections